beepscore/Phoney/README.md

 I think Apple or carrier may be restricting info/access to a call in progress.

 ## CXCallObserver
-- Advantages: doesn't require any additional hardware.
+The app uses CXCallObserver delegate method callObserver(_ callObserver: callChanged:)
-- Disadvantages:
+The app can use this to verify that a call hasConnected or hasEnded.

-    I think CXCallObserver, CXCallProvider are designed for VOIP apps, not for apps that navigate to phone app.
+But it's only an observer, doesn't have a method to end a call.

-    I used CXCallObserver delegate methods to detect call status.
+## CXCallProvider
-    I tried using CXCallProvider to end call, but it didn't work, maybe because the call was not started by a VOIP app.
+I tried using CXCallProvider to end call.
-    I deleted this code.
+It didn't work, maybe because the call was not started by a VOIP app.
 For more info see appendix.

 ## headphone jack switch